Your bag is empty

 - Fatigue

-Finally, if you have eaten too much, you can do a few things to “bring down the high.”
+If you have taken too much, you can do a few things to “bring down the high.”
 CBD is a natural antidote for THC.
 It will block the binding sites for THC on endocannabinoid receptors, and this will help to counter the effects of THC, especially the euphoric feeling which can cause panic and anxiety in some people.
+If you have felt adverse effects from THC products in the past, you may want to try a ratio with higher levels of CBD to temper the impact of THC.

-Edibles such as cookies, candies, brownies, and infused beverages are unfortunately not legal in Utah.
-Legal Utah cannabis products include capsules, tinctures, tablets, transdermal patches, wax, flower, and gelatinous cubes.
-If you live in the Beehive state and would like to know your options other than edibles, our certified pharmacists are always here to help you.
-They are trained in both pharmaceutical medicine and cannabis and will be able to advise you on drug interactions as well as recommend the best course of action for your unique health needs.
-Book a consultation and talk to an advisor within 24 hours by clicking Here.
+If you live in the Beehive state and would like guidance in choosing the best product for your journey to wellness, our certified pharmacists are always here to help you.
+They are trained in both pharmaceutical medicine and cannabis research and will be able to advise you on drug interactions as well as recommend the best course of action for your unique health needs.
+Book a consultation by clicking here.